 The current state of cannabis licences

 Canadians are purchasing more cannabis every month.
-As a result, Health Canada continues to issue new licenses almost every week to keep up with the increased demand, and there are now over 230 licence holders listed on Health Canada’s website.
+As a result, Health Canada continues to issue new licenses almost every week to keep up with the increased demand, as of October 2019, there are over 230 licence holders listed on Health Canada’s website.
 This can be daunting but don’t let the growing number of applications in progress turn you off.
 There’s plenty of concrete data showing the growth of the market to justify your entry into the industry (visit the Cannabis Demand and Supply page to learn more) and there’s room for differentiated businesses with sound management teams to join the cannabis community and make a difference.

 There are several important eligibility requirements you must meet to have your application accepted.
 So before you make the large investment of creating a cannabis application, you will want to make sure that you’re actually eligible.
 Some of the notable requirements include: